-My first attempt at darning flopped because it was a double shaded synthetic fabric with crosswise thread in a different colour and so weak that I could not pull one out for darning.
+My first attempt at darning flopped because it was a double shaded synthetic fabric with crosswise thread in a different color and so weak that I could not pull one out for darning.
 So I used the lengthwise thread for weaving in both directions.
-That caused a colour different from the original cloth.
+That caused a color different from the original cloth.
 Then midway I forgot all about counting stitches and got confused about whether I went over or under previously.
-So important lesson – have a clear mind when darning and concentrate.
+So an important lesson – have a clear mind when darning and concentrate.

 This is the darning done when you have a straight tear, without much of a hole.

 How to repair a straight tear with darning.